svgeesus/EuroMPE/voltage-ref-LM399.md

 Zener circuit is current driven, so high stability current is needed.

-"In contrast, the LM199 is measured in still air of 25°C to 28°C at a reverse current of 1 mA ±0.5%" (AN-161)
+"In contrast, the LM199 is measured in still air of 25°C to 28°C at a reverse current of 1 mA ±0.5%" (AN-161) 0.5% is 5μΑ.

 A precision current source gives the best stability (not a resistor from the ower rail, as with most circuits in the datasheet).
 This can be bootstrapped from output voltage rather than using a separate (and less stable) reference.
 For circuit starting, a high value resistor to power may be needed.
+This should be less than 10% of the total zener current (investigate).

+" Since the dynamic impedance is constant with current changes regulation is better than discrete zeners.
+For optimum regulation, lower operating currents are preferred since the ratio of source resistance to zener impedance is higher, and the attenuation of input changes is greater.
+Further, at low currents, the voltage drop in the wiring is minimized." (ΑΝ-161)

 - [LM399  PSRR, part 1](https://www.eevblog.com/forum/metrology/lm399-based-10-v-reference/msg441913/#msg441913)
 - [LM399 PSRR, part 2](https://www.eevblog.com/forum/metrology/lm399-based-10-v-reference/msg443181/#msg443181)

+## Layout and mechanical considerations

+"Mounting is an important consideration for optimum performance.
+Although the thermal shield minimizes the heat low, the LM199 should not be exposed to a direct air flow such as from a cooling fan.
+This can cause as much as a 100% increase in power dissipation degrading the thermal regulation and increasing the drift.
+Normal conviction currents do not degrade performance."
+(AN-161)

+"The printed circuit board (PCB) layout is also important.
+Firstly, 4-wire sensing should be used to eliminate ohmic drops in pc traces.
+Although the voltage drops are small the temperature coefficient of the voltage developed along a copper trace can add significantly to the drift.
+For example, a trace with 1 Ω resistance and 2 mA current flow will develop 2 mV drop.
+The TC of copper is 0.004%/°C so the 2 mV drop will change at 8 μV/°C, an additional 1 ppm drift error.
+Of course, the effects of voltage drops in the printed circuit traces are eliminated with 4-wire operation.
+The heater current also should not be allowed to flow through the voltage reference traces.
+Over a −55°C to +125°C temperature range the heater current will change from about 1 mA to over 40 mA.
+These magnitudes of current flowing reference leads or reference ground can cause huge errors compared to the drift of the LM199."
+(AN-161)

+"Thermocouple effects can also use errors.
+The kovar leads from the LM199 package from a thermocouple with copper printed circuit board traces.
+Since the package of the 199 is heated, there is a heat flow along the leads of the LM199 package.
+If the leads terminate into unequal sizes of copper on the p.c. board greater heat will be absorbed by the larger copper trace and a temperature difference will develop.
+A temperature difference of 1°C between the two leads of the reference will generate about 30 μA.
+Therefore, the copper traces to the zener should be equal in size.
+This will generally keep the errors due to thermocouple effects under about 15 μV.
+The LM199 should be mounted flush on the p.c. board with a minimum of space between the thermal shield and the boards.
+This minimizes air flow across the kovar leads on the board surface, which also can cause thermocouple voltages.
+Air currents across the leads usually appear as ultra-low frequency noise of about 10 μV to 20 μV amplitude."
+(AN-161)

+"Sockets are generally no good idea.
+On a LM399 I had around 4-6 ppm difference depending on how the reference was placed into the socket."
+[Andreas, EEVBlog](https://www.eevblog.com/forum/projects/project-kx-diy-calibrator-reference-sourcemeter/msg826499/#msg826499)

+"Having the reference in a case is absolutely recommended, mostly due to air drafts.
+I can´t say that having a metal or plastic case seems to make a difference for me.
+Neither from an EMC or stability point.
+One reason the metal case is of little use for EMC is that the noise entering through the binding posts are the same for metal and plastic.
+Good design of the PCB probably is the best. " [Lars, Experiments on 10V references, EEVBlog](https://www.eevblog.com/forum/metrology/best-out-of-the-box-10v-reference/msg1197529/#msg1197529)

 ## Output conditioning